Blog Domain configuration

 Use a subdomain of podigee.io

-The part between http:// and .podigee.io can be configured by you in the podcast settings.
+The part between the protocol https:// and the domain podigee.io is the so-called subdomain.
+In the example from above the subdomain is mygreatpodcast.
+This subdomain can be configured by you in the podcast settings.

 Use your own domain